Buena Vista University: Academics

-Pierce and White Halls

-It is a double complex, comprising two buildings.
-Both Pierce and White are co-ed halls with four floors and seven housing communities, each with a resident advisor available for help.
-The buildings share a common lobby and are connected underground with the Harold Walter Siebens School of Business/Siebens Forum, the main building on campus.
-Extensive remodeling of both buildings was completed in 2012.

-Grand Hall

-Built in 1998, Grand Hall is a co-ed community with three floors.
-The building houses 100 students, including four resident advisors.
-Grand Hall was the first residence hall on campus to have an elevator.

-Liberty Hall

-Finished in 2002, Liberty Hall is a voluntary substance-free building, built with similar design to Grand Hall.
-There is space, however for a faculty member to live in the building.
-Residents choosing to live in Liberty Hall sign a pledge form to not partake in drinking alcohol or smoking and chewing tobacco while on building premises.

-Suites

-The suites are apartment-style living quarters that group six residents in a suite in three bedrooms.
-There are three suite buildings: Constitution, Briscoe (formerly Centennial Hall; named for former college president Keith Briscoe), and McCorkle (formerly Heritage Hall, named for Trustee Paul McCorkle).
-Entrance in the suites is reserved for sophomores, juniors and seniors and is based on a point system made up of points assigned for the student's year and grade point average and seniority in the suites.

 Athletics

 Buena Vista University competes in 21 intercollegiate sports at the varsity level.
 The university is an NCAA Division III institution and a member of the American Rivers Conference (formerly the Iowa Intercollegiate Athletic Conference).
 Teams that compete at BVU include baseball, men's and women's basketball, cross country, football, men's and women's golf, men's and women's soccer, men's and women's tennis, track & field, volleyball, and wrestling.
 Roughly one out of every four BVU students participate in intercollegiate athletics.

 Buena Vista's mascot is the Beaver.
 The origins of the Beaver as the Buena Vista mascot go back to the early 1900s, when the football team was called the BVers.
-In the spring of 1921, a Buena Vista student combined that nickname with then-popular soft drink Bevo to create the nickname the Beavers.
+In the spring of 1921, a Buena Vista student combined that nickname with the name of the then-popular soft drink Bevo to create the nickname the Beavers.

 Buena Vista's softball team appeared in one Women's College World Series in 1971.